Configuration

 Timeout: Webhook must respond within configured timeout period to avoid transaction failure.

-See RDFI reference for detailed webhook payload and response specifications.
+See the RDFI reference for detailed webhook payload and response specifications.

 Timezone